What is Taiji ?

 Because no two students are the same, the way they learn is also different even though they may have been taught the same things.
 The learning process is for the student to work out how to adapt the theory to their own body mechanics and for me has the teacher to help them; thereby i am also learning.
 The training process is to do the exercise over and over again, playing with the moves until it becomes a part of the person, like a reflex.

-And if that was not bad enough they have to begin to read the Tai Ji Quan Classics written by the scholars, teachers and fighters who came before them.
+And if that was not bad enough they have to begin to read The Illustrated Canon Of Chen Family Taijiquan by Chen Xin and the Tai Ji Quan Classics written by a collection of scholars, teachers and fighters who came before them.
 Then they have to put the theory and the moves together until they become one thought, one movement.

 These reasons make Neijia (internal) styles so hard to learn, it is not simply a case of kick-punch or focus on nothing while still breathing.
 Trying to apply theory in practise is not the same as understanding the theory in the first place!
 Then you have to find some method to know whether you are actually doing what you are supposed to be doing and not going in the wrong direction almost like conducting science experiments in ideal conditions.